Dym077/Numbers-game/README.md

 - To provide feedback to the user on the submitted answer.
 - Helping the user to keep score of the progress in the game.
 - To provide an easily accessible user interface.

+## How to play
+- "Number's world" allows the user to choose between the four calculation methods and solve randomly selected mathematical problems.
+Before starting the game, the user van choose to enter a username, but if the input field is left empty, the user will be addressed as "Player".
+The user can submit the solution in the answer box and will get feedback from the game accordingly.
+If the user has submitted the correct answer, the feedback will read "You submitted the correct answer" If the user should submit an incorrect answer, the feedback will then read for example "Your answer is 24.
+The correct answer should be 25".

 ## User Stories